 Please note – anyone is welcome to come to any of the events, you choose which you prefer!

-Register here for the event for people with learning disabilities on Thursday 22nd April from 1-3pm.
+Register here for the event for people with learning disabilities, 4th May from 1 to 3pm.
 After you have registered, we will send you more information to help you to be ready to take part.

 We want these events to be accessible to all.
 Please let us know any particular arrangements which would improve access to the event for you by contacting Rebecca@hrcscotland.org